virendra-chandure/nycabservices/README.md

 ## Introduction:
-API should provide a way to query how many trips a particular cab (medallion) has made given a particular pickup date.
+API provides a way to query how many trips a particular cab (medallion) has made given pickup date.
-The API must receive one or more medallions as input and return how many trips each medallion has made in given pickup date.
+The API receives one or more medallions as input and return number of trips each medallion has made in given pickup date.

 ## Build Instructions: